Zigr/gptctl/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the `chatgptctl` project is released with a [Code of Conduct](./CONDUCT.md).
+Please note that the `gptctl` project is released with a [Code of Conduct](./CONDUCT.md).
 By contributing to this project you agree to abide by its terms.